 When it comes to construction sites and putting up buildings there are codes that say how a building should be put up safely, they are controlled by local, state and/or federal agencies.

 Another thing training manuals should outline is how often you will have to have safety training and meetings.
+Keeping to a strict schedule for safety trainings is of the utmost importance in any industry, but especially so in a high-stakes operation such as construction.

 - Informs employees about workplace risks and when safety training should be happening